KaiEkkrin/komblobulate/README.md

 Komblobulate is an encrypting, error resistant file container format, and a Go library for wrapping a file in this format.
 The library is available freely under the MIT license.

-For a simple example of usage, see my [kblob_cmd](https://github.com/kaiekkrin/kblob_cmd) project, which implements a simple command line interface.
+For a simple example of usage, see my [kblob_cmd](https://github.com/kaiekkrin/kblob_cmd) project, which implements a command line interface.
 Some day I might write some documentation.

 Komblobulate provides: